Veronica With Four Eyes

 Related links

-Writing on cardstock with permanent markers
+Writing on cardstock with markers

-If I have to draw a graph on paper, I prefer to use cardstock whenever possible so that my beloved Sharpie pens do not bleed through the paper or onto my desk.
+If I have to draw a graph on paper, I prefer to use cardstock whenever possible so that my beloved high-contrast pens do not bleed through the paper or onto my desk.
 I ordered a package of 8.5″ x 11″ cardstock on Amazon, and love using it for writing and drawing as I can easily hold the page close to my face and don’t have to worry about it shifting on my desk as much while I’m writing.

 Related links